f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/nginx-api-security/step08.rst

 API keys/tokens are a low-level authorization method, however, these keys/tokens are commonly used to track API consumption for monetization.

+.. note:: Most proxy pass solutions require a Host header to be added since NGINX defaults to passing the original Host header.

 Example Documentation:

 - https://www.nginx.com/blog/deploying-nginx-plus-as-an-api-gateway-part-1 *API Key Authentication*